Duddingston: its story in 50 objects

 This book was created to mark 60 years of Duddingston Conservation Society, and it celebrates objects both large and small – from Dr Neils ‘secret garden’ and Edinburgh’s oldest railway, the Innocent, to the snuff box that King James VI presented to the Sheep Heid in 1580 and the Kirkyard’s smallest gravestone.
 Written by eight residents, all members of the Duddingston Conservation Society, and edited and published by one of them, the book is a tribute to the Society’s achievements.
 With over 180 photographs, it tells the secrets and reveals the human stories of this hidden gem.
 Practical information for visitors includes maps, where to find refreshments and bus information.

 This book tells you all you need about how to explore Duddingston in person or from your armchair.
 It includes:

 - detailed maps showing where to find the 50 objects

 - concise text about each object

-- background on the heritage, architecture and natural history
+- background on the history and heritage

 - practical details about public transport, parking and refreshments